How one teenager is recontexualizing the fashion mood board for the Instagram generation.

 You’ve heard of voting with your dollar, but today, the new form of currency is social, and we’re voting with our likes.

-Instagram sensation Violet Benson says she has been diagnosed with different disorders growing up, and that she's proud of herself and anyone else who has suffered from any psychiatric diagnoses.
+The Instagram sensation says she has been diagnosed with different disorders growing up, and that she's proud of herself and anyone else who has suffered from any psychiatric diagnoses.

 Charlamagne Tha God reminded Bill Maher's Real Time audience Friday night that the presidential term has exposed a lot about the people of this country, and that there is, in fact, a silver lining at play.